-Original authority: 144.062, RSMo 1988, amended 1994 and 144.270, RSMo 1939, amended 1941, 1943, 1945, 1947.
-1961.
+Original authority: 144.062, RSMo 1988, amended 1994 and 144.270, RSMo 1939, amended 1941, 1943, 1945, 1947, 1961.

 Becker Electric Company, Inc. v.
 Director of Revenue, 749 SW2d 403 (Mo. banc 1988).
 A purchaser was determined to be the person who acquires title to, or ownership of, tangible personal property, or to whom is tendered services, in exchange for a valuable consideration.
 Becker was not the purchaser here because the materials were billed to the Housing Authority and the consideration was paid by the Housing Authority.
-If the materials are billed to the exempt organization, and paid for from funds of the exempt organization, then the purchase is exempt if the materials are used in furtherance of the exempt purpose of the organization.
+If the materials are billed to the exempt organization, then the purchase is exempt if the materials are used in furtherance of the exempt purpose of the organization.